UPPS 07.07.04 - Student Employee Termination and Grievance Procedure

 The procedure for addressing unsatisfactory performance is as follows: upon documented demonstration of unsatisfactory performance or attendance, the supervisor should immediately warn the student employee in writing and allow a reasonable period for the student employee to improve his or her performance with the understanding that unless the student employee’s work performance or attendance improves, his or her employment will be terminated.
 The supervisor should take steps toward improved communication or instruction enabling the student employee to achieve satisfactory performance.

-A separation PCR may be processed, as outlined in Section 05. of this policy, if performance does not improve by the end of the agreed-upon timeframe for correction.
+A separation Personal Change Request (PCR) may be processed, as outlined in Section 05. of this policy, if performance does not improve by the end of the agreed-upon timeframe for correction.
 Supervisors should apply disciplinary action in a consistent manner for all of their employees.
 The following list of infractions may result in disciplinary action, up to and including dismissal.
 This list is not exclusive; other acts or omissions contrary to standard work performance or conduct may warrant disciplinary action:

-failure to comply with state or federal law; the policies, regulations, rules, and procedures of The Texas State University System, Texas State University, or departments and work units of Texas State;
+failure to comply with state or federal law or the policies, regulations, rules, and procedures of The Texas State University System (TSUS), Texas State University, or departments and work units of Texas State;

 insubordinate acts toward a supervisor that interfere with or impede efficient operations or the ability of a supervisor to manage or function; or

 any other behavior that is not in the best interest of the university or that undermines the employee’s ability to continue as a university employee.

 PROCEDURES FOR NON-DISCIPLINARY TERMINATIONS